macalimlim/godot-rust-cross-compiler/README.md

 * `docker run`: that runs [Docker](https://www.docker.com/)
 * `-v $(pwd):/build`: this mounts the current work directory into `/build`.
 The image expects the code to be in `/build` so this is how your host communicates with the container.
 In other words anything which is in `./` on your computer will end up in `/build/` on the container, and this is where the compiler in invoked, within the container.
 * `ufoot/godot-rust-cross-compiler`: this is the name of the Docker image to call.
-* `cargo build`: this is the standard [cargo](https://doc.rust-lang.org/cargo/) command used to build Rust programes.
+* `cargo build`: this is the standard [cargo](https://doc.rust-lang.org/cargo/) command used to build Rust programs.
 You could also issue `cargo test` or anything.
 * `--release`: when cross-compiling, most of the time, you want to release something, debug mode is (usually) more for local testing.
 So a typical cross build has `--release` as flag, to tell the compiler to build the optimized version.
 * `--target aarch64-linux-android`: this tells the compiler to compile for an Arm64 processor, running a Linux kernel, with an Android system.
 This is what you want to target recent Android phones.